-The Rain or Shine Fund in 2018 is already delivering results, and these initiatives require more funding to support them year-after-year, and to expand the impact.
+The Rain or Shine Fund is delivering results.
+These initiatives require more funding to support them year-after-year, and to expand the impact.

 Free programs, every week: RRCT’s free Rain or Shine Club and other free RRCT programs are central to our work to engage current and future generations.
 This five minute video describes the Rain or Shine Club from the perspective of one set of parents.
 Our free Get Out!
 Nature Walks are hosted jointly with the Chebeague & Cumberland Land Trust.
 Our free monthly Royal River Film series (mid-year only) is hosted jointly with the Yarmouth Historical Society.

 Check with your local library about reserving the passes, or terms.
-The New Gloucester Public Library allows multi-day pass check-out.
+Several libraries allow multi-day pass check-out.

 The New Gloucester Public Library also manages the keys for the free canoes and kayaks and paddling gear that L.L.
 Bean donated at the Fairgrounds (Royal River) for pubic use as part of RRCT’s Royal River Water Trail project.

-Any land trust, individual, or organization can add momentum to our initiative by buying Maine State Park passes (vehicle passes are best) and bringing them to your library of choice.
+Any land trust, individual, or organization can add momentum to our initiative by buying Maine State Park passes (vehicle passes are best) and bringing them to your library of choice; fall pass purchases are good for the remainder of the year as well as the entirety of the following year.
 Bring this instructional PDF to the librarian with your donated pass.
 Please let RRCT know if you have added momentum to this library pass initiative, or if your land trust has created its own Rain or Shine Club or Fund.